yuja/jj/docs/revsets.md

 * `root()`: The virtual commit that is the oldest ancestor of all other commits.

 * `heads(x)`: Commits in `x` that are not ancestors of other commits in `x`.
+  Equivalent to `x ~ ::x-`.
 Note that this is different from [Mercurial's](https://repo.mercurial-scm.org/hg/help/revsets) `heads(x)` function, which is equivalent to `x ~ x-`.

 * `roots(x)`: Commits in `x` that are not descendants of other commits in `x`.
+  Equivalent to `x ~ x+::`.
 Note that this is different from [Mercurial's](https://repo.mercurial-scm.org/hg/help/revsets) `roots(x)` function, which is equivalent to `x ~ x+`.